 Round Pan Burner

 Here is an example of a 30" base with a double 24" FPPK (fire pit propane kit) stainless steel burner.
-You will notice the igniter and thermo coupler (heat switch for safety).
+You will notice the igniter and thermocouple (heat switch for safety).
 The base plate is to prevent propane from leaking into the fire pit below.

 This fireplace is in Shawano, Wisconsin at the Cotton Patch Restaurant.
 E mail Patti and tell here you saw her fireplace.
 Here are a few before shots of the fireplace before the conversion began.

 This was a custom propane burner which was designed to cleanly burn under the glass!
-The fireplace has Bronze, Bronze Reflective, Ice, Gold and Yellow Amber Topper.
+The fireplace has Bronze Base Glass, Bronze Reflective Base Glass, Ice Ice Ice Topper, Gold Base Glass and Yellow Amber Topper.

 And here is what Patti had to say: